"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 - Sudden death of multiple pigs

-- Mortality near 100% of affected animals
+- Mortality near 100% in affected animals

 Do not move sick pigs.
 Do not slaughter and sell.
-Isolate immediately and contact authorities.
-ASF has no cure — but early reporting protects your neighbors and your future herd.
+Isolate immediately and report to your municipal veterinarian or call the BAI ASF hotlines:

 What to Do When You Spot Something